tomasmark79/powersaver/README.md

 ## License

-PowerMaster is open-source software, released under the unlicense.
+PowerSaver is open-source software, released under the **unlicense**.
+If you like this script, you may mention my name.

-Initial author is Tomáš Mark 2024.
+Enjoy!

 For more information, visit the [GitHub repository](https://github.com/tomasmark79/powermaster).